Europe Frankfurt Germany

 approaching Eltz Castle, my favorite of the day trips from Frankfurt

-The tour of Eltz Castle takes visitors on a journey through 900 years of German architecture and culture and is very informative!
-During the tour, visitors will see a wide range of medieval and early modern architecture, as well as artwork, crafts and weapons of European, national and regional significance.
+During the tour, you’ll see a wide range of medieval and early modern architecture, as well as artwork, crafts and weapons of European, national and regional significance.

 Burg Eltz from behind the trees